remy/remysharp.com/public/drafts/jsbin-toxic-part-5.md

 One late evening in 2013, sat on the sofa watching a film, I get an email.
 As with all webby people that don't understand that work is supposed to stop at 6pm, I go ahead and get my laptop and read the email.

 It's an email from the Spanish police.
 Sort of a cease and desist, including two links to JS Bin asking for their immediate take down.
-I can't actually find the original email because I wanted to erase all memory of the event.

 There had been issues in the past where porn had been linked to from JS Bin and it's constant battle to keep it under control.
 The email from the Spanish police however, did not warn me as to what was behind the URLs.